ampproject/meta/GOVERNANCE.md

 * **Advisory Committee (AC).**  A group of people with representation from a variety of AMP's constituencies including Users, End-users and Collaborators who provide advice to the Technical Steering Committee.

-* **Collaborators.**  People who have been granted write-access to ampproject repositories.
+* <strong id=collaborator>Collaborators.</strong>  People who have been granted write-access to ampproject repositories.
 Collaborators can merge pull requests when their code is reviewed and has **Owners** approval.

-* **Contributors**.
+* <strong id=contributor>Contributors</strong>.
 People who have opened a pull request or an issue, or commented on an issue.
 Contributors are granted certain permissions on the repositories to make it easier to participate--e.g. assigning issues, attaching labels to issues, etc.

-* **Facilitator.**  A member of a governance body who is responsible for facilitating the consensus-based decision making process and acting as a representative to other governance bodies.
+* <strong id=facilitator>Facilitator.</strong>  A member of a governance body who is responsible for facilitating the consensus-based decision making process and acting as a representative to other governance bodies.

-* **Governance body** Any of the Advisory Committee, Technical Steering Committee, and Workings Groups.
+* <strong id=governance-body>Governance body</strong> Any of the Advisory Committee, Technical Steering Committee, and Workings Groups.

-* **Users.** Developers who use AMP but haven’t contributed to it (yet).
+* <strong id=user>Users.</strong> Developers who use AMP but haven’t contributed to it (yet).

-* **End-users**.
+* <strong id=end-user>End-users</strong>.
 People who consume content distributed using the AMP format.

-* **Owners**.
+* <strong id=owner>Owners</strong>.
 People who are most familiar with a particular set of code and who have been granted the power (by Owners at a higher level) for approving changes to that code.
 AMP will use a system similar to [Chromium's OWNERS](https://chromium.googlesource.com/chromium/src/+/master/docs/code_reviews.md#OWNERS-files) system.
 The AMP Project will follow Chromium's [expectation for owners](https://chromium.googlesource.com/chromium/src/+/master/docs/code_reviews.md#expectations-of-owners).

 * **Technical Steering Committee (TSC).**  A group of people who set AMP's technical & product direction.

-* **Working Groups (WG)**.
+* <strong id=wg>Working Groups (WG)</strong>.
 A group of people who have a familiarity and interest in a given area; may be cross-cutting (e.g. "Documentation") or focused on a given area (e.g. "Ads & Analytics" or "Runtime").
 These are formally recognized by the TSC, but may form informally.

 ## Governance Structures